UT Engineer to Lead Team Mapping Haiti Destruction

 They will work with teams organized by the Earthquake Engineering Research Institute, U.S. Geological Survey, American Society of Civil Engineers Technical Council on Lifeline Earthquake Engineering, U.S. Army Corps of Engineers, Pacific Earthquake Engineering Research Center, and others.

-For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Ellen Rathje, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering, 512-232-3683.
+For more information, contact: Becky Rische, Institute for Computational Engineering and Science, 512 471 4978; Ellen Rathje, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering College of Engineering, 512-232-3683.